blangel/ply/docs/DependenciesTutorial.md

       $ ply test:dep add junit:junit:4.10

 Note, adding a test dependency is the same except the `dep` script is run within scope _test_ (i.e., `test:dep`).
+See [Scopes](Scopes.md) for more information on their usage in ply.

 Continue on to [Repositories](Repositories.md)